ACLS HBCU Faculty Fellowships and Grants

 Eligibility

-The ACLS HBCU Faculty Fellowship and Grant program support research projects that address topics in the humanities or social sciences and/or teaching and learning in those disciplines.
+The ACLS HBCU Faculty Fellowship and Grant program supports research projects that address topics in the humanities or social sciences and/or teaching and learning in those disciplines.
 In order for social science applications to be eligible, they must employ predominantly humanistic approaches and qualitative/interpretive methodologies.
 The ultimate goal(s) of the project can include scholarly articles, book chapters, or a monograph; course plans; textbooks; exhibitions; community or campus events; online resources; etc. Competitive projects will include substantive original research.

 This program does not fund creative work or projects in the performing arts (e.g., novels, films, performance, or musical composition) unless the projects also involve substantial engagement with humanistic scholarship.
 The program also does not fund social science research that involves predominantly quantitative and/or experimental methods.

-This program funds both academic research that aims to make original contributions to knowledge within humanities fields and projects that engage in scholarly inquiry in hte interest of incorporating research into student learning and the practice of teaching.
+This program funds both academic research that aims to make original contributions to knowledge within humanities fields and projects that engage in scholarly inquiry in the interest of incorporating research into student learning and the practice of teaching.
 If the project addresses teaching and learning, it must focus on a postsecondary context.
 Projects that focus on teaching and learning in K-12 classrooms are not eligible.
 Similarly, if the project outcomes are curricula, course plans, textbooks, or other teaching-related material, these must be for use in a higher education setting and not in K-12 classrooms.

 Yes, an applicant may apply to both the fellowship and project grant competition.
 However, the same project cannot be submitted for both competitions; applicants may not accept more than one award in a given competition year.